 Q: What are the typical salary ranges for a process engineer in China’s solar industry?

-A: Salaries vary significantly based on location, experience, and the size of the company.
-However, an experienced process engineer (5+ years) in a major manufacturing hub can typically command an annual salary ranging from RMB 250,000 to RMB 450,000 (approximately USD 35,000 to USD 63,000), not including bonuses and benefits.
+A: Salaries vary significantly based on location, experience, and company size.
+An experienced process engineer (5+ years) in a major manufacturing hub can typically command an annual salary ranging from RMB 250,000 to RMB 450,000 (approximately USD 35,000 to USD 63,000), not including bonuses and benefits.

 Q: Is it better to build a factory near a major city or in a lower-cost region?